LohanaAnjali-123/Demo/README.md

 # Demo
-This repo for git and github
+This class totally depend on git and github concept.